jmjos/ratatoskr/README.md

 ## Different traffic patterns

-In this part, we'll run uniform random traffic pattern and hotspot traffic pattern and visualize the differences with out GUI.
-We'll use simple homogeneous networks for comparability to conventional NoC simulators.
+In this part, we'll run uniform random traffic pattern and hotspot traffic pattern and visualize the differences with our GUI.
+We'll use simple homogeneous networks for comparability to conventional NoCs.
 Copy the correct configuration files.
 In the `config` folder, you'll find the configuration of the simulator (`config_homogeneous.xml`) and the network, a 4 * 4 * 3 - NoC (`network.xml`).
 They are already set up for the uniform random traffic pattern.
 The simulation is set to 1.5M clock cycles, which will take a while.
 But that's enough to observe the behavior of the NoC in the GUI!
 Let's to that:

 ```bash
 cp config/config_homogeneous.xml config/config.xml #for simulator